thewhitetulip/build-app-with-python-antitextbook/manuscript/01-intro-to-python.md

 If you want to list all the .txt files, you can use the unix utility `ls`, `ls *.txt`.
 We saw here, how to implement one feature of the `ls` utility in less than 5 lines.
 This is the power of Python.

 ## Using glob
-There is a stdlib module which allows you to have advanced features which don't so that you don't have to check the extension of the file yourself.
+[glob](https://docs.python.org/3/library/glob.html) is part of the standard library and allows you to have advanced functions which save you from the usage of `os.listdir`.

 #### Note: